alchemydc/musemeter/memory-bank/progress.md

 - Determined the pagination parameters and response structure for the Ticketmaster API.
 - Implemented pagination support in `src/events.ts`, `api_proxy.cjs`, and `src/App.tsx`.
 - Implemented city and state search functionality in `src/App.tsx` and `api_proxy.cjs`. (work in progress)
+- Implemented a new endpoint in `api_proxy.cjs` to retrieve event details.
+- Created a new component called `EventDetails.tsx` to display event details.
+- Modified `src/App.tsx` to display event details when an event is clicked.
 - Installed `tailwindcss` and `@tailwindcss/vite` and added `@import "tailwindcss";` to `src/index.css`.
 - Search sort of works